First International: Split at the Hague Congress

 The final showdown occurred at the Hague Congress in September 1872.
 The congress was the most representative in the International's history, with 65 delegates from across Europe, America, and even Australia.
 The Marxist faction secured a majority, albeit a contested one, thanks to a large delegation from London holding numerous mandates from sympathetic groups.
 The congress reaffirmed the London Conference's resolution on political action, incorporating it into the Association's rules as Article 7a.
-Following the report of a special committee, Mikhail Bakunin and James Guillaume were expelled from the International for their involvement in a secret society (the Alliance) and for fraudulent activities, including an attempt at intimidation related to Bakunin's unfinished translation of Das Kapital.
+Following the report of a special committee, Bakunin and James Guillaume were expelled from the International for their involvement in a secret society (the Alliance) and for fraudulent activities, including an attempt at intimidation related to Bakunin's unfinished translation of Das Kapital.
 In a final, decisive move proposed by Engels, the congress voted to transfer the seat of the General Council from London to New York City.
 This decision, intended to save the Council from falling into the hands of either the Blanquists or the anarchists, effectively marked the end of the First International as a functioning European organization.